iparker3964/251-C--/stuff.md

 ##Autor: Isaiah Parker

 ##How to run file
+The program can be run from the command line prompt.

 ##Sample Code
 **Menu / Prompts the user to enter the total amount of hours of internet access**